mvdriel/php-crud-api2/README.md

   - [ ] Generate API documentation using OpenAPI tools
   - [ ] Authentication via JWT token or username/password

+ NB: No checkmark means: not yet implemented.

 ### Extra Features

-These features are new and where not included in v1.
+These features are new and were not included in v1.

   - [x] Does not reflect on every request (better performance)
   - [x] Complex filters (with both "and" & "or") are supported